SanadAlwerfali/OperatingSystems/README.md

-# Real-time Operating Systems
+# Real-time Operating Systems 👨🏻‍💻
 This repo is for the RTOS class, just to keep track of my tutorials and labs.
 Please note that I don't allow my code to be used with out my permission.
-Thanks :)
+Thanks 😊

+### Tutorial #1
+- basic_print_tutorial
+- basic_pointers_tutorial